mlp6/ultratrack/README.md

 generated for each time step using the transducer parameters defined in [driver.m](driver.m).

-Please considering citing this work if you use this code in your work:
+Please consider citing this work if you use this code in your work:

 [Palmeri ML, McAleavey SA, Trahey GE, Nightingale KR.
 "Ultrasonic Tracking of Acoustic Radiation Force-Induced Displacements in Homogeneous Media," IEEE